Irish clans: The O'Rahilly doctrine

-According to T. F. O'Rahilly, in his works Goides and Their Predecessors and later Early Irish History, there was a total of four waves of Celtic invasions of the British Isles and that the first three of these were pre-Gaelic.
+According to T. F. O'Rahilly, in his works Goides and Their Predecessors and later Early Irish History, there was a total of four waves of Celtic invasions of the British Isles, and the first three of these were pre-Gaelic.
 According to O'Rahilly, these were people who had largely remained unconquered by the Romans whose territory was mostly restricted to the broad plains of England.
-A larger part of England remained out of the control of the West Germanic people who invaded after the imperial collapse of Roman Britain and who founded the English nation.
+A larger part of England remained beyond the control of the West Germanic people who invaded after the imperial collapse of Roman Britain and who founded the English nation.

-O'Rahilly's version of the origins of the Irish, as supported by C. Thomas Cairney and John Grenham is as follows: The first of the Celtic invaders of Ireland were known as the Cruthin who arrived between 800 and 500 BC.
+O'Rahilly's version of the origins of the Irish, as supported by C. Thomas Cairney and John Grenham, is as follows: The first of the Celtic invaders of Ireland were known as the Cruthin who arrived between 800 and 500 BC.

-The second wave of Celts to come to Ireland were known as the Erainn and this is supposedly where the Gaelic name for Ireland, Erin, originated.
+The second wave of Celts to come to Ireland was known as the Erainn, and this is supposedly where the Gaelic name for Ireland, Erin, originated.
 These people arrived between 500 and 100 BC.
 They came from the area which is today known as Belgium and had superior iron weaponry, and thus eventually reduced the Irish Cruthin to tributary status.
-The third wave of Celtic settlement in Ireland came from Continental Europe during the first century BC and this was probably because of pressure from the Romans on the south of Gaul.
+The third wave of Celtic settlement in Ireland came from Continental Europe during the first century BC, probably due to Roman pressure in Southern Gaul.
 These people were known as the Dumnonii and gave their name to Devon in England.
-Their most powerful branch in Ireland was the Laigin who gave their name to Leinster.
+Their most powerful branch in Ireland was the Laigin, who gave their name to Leinster.
 A branch of the Irish group of the Dumnonii settled just to the south of Dumbarton in Scotland and were the ancestors of the Strathclyde-Britons.

-The fourth and last major Celtic settlements in Ireland took place around 50 BC.
+The fourth and last major Celtic settlement in Ireland occurred around 50 BC.
 This was directly because of Roman attempts to dominate the Gauls of Continental Europe.
-This included, among others, a group known as the Feni who came to Ireland directly from the Continent and according to tradition landed in south Kerry and the Boyne estuary.
-The earlier inhabitants of the country fiercely resisted the newcomers who were referred to as the Gaeil because they spoke the Gaelic language.
+This included, among others, a group known as the Feni who came to Ireland directly from the Continent and, according to tradition, landed in south Kerry and the Boyne estuary.
+The earlier inhabitants of the country fiercely resisted the newcomers, who were referred to as the Gaeil because they spoke the Gaelic language.
 The power and influence of the Gaeils gradually spread over the next three centuries, northwards, from Kerry into Tipperary and Limerick, as well as to the west into Galway and Roscommon.
 By the 5th century they were dominant in most of Ireland and had established dynasties and tribal groups.
-These groups determined the Irish politics and culture until the Norman invasion of Ireland which took place during the late 12th century.
+These groups shaped Irish politics and culture until the Norman invasion of Ireland, in the late 12th century.